Blacklake-Roleplay/wrench/README.md

 - 1 means there's no update/error/crash/ohgodrun

 ### Why use exit codes
-I just wanted something that worked without having to over engineer it, so thats why Might get changed in the future, but it's good enough for now, and can be paired with bash in useful ways (e.g. && or || based on if its successful or not)
+I just wanted something that worked without having to over-engineer it Might get changed in the future, but it's good enough for now, and can be paired with bash in useful ways (e.g. && or || based on if its successful or not)

 ### Example bash script with wrench integration